 It’s not easy but you already know that coming this far.
 You’re obviously up for the challenge.
 Selling globally is something that we can all do these days thanks to the Internet.

-That idea of making money and taking orders while you sleep is reality, potential customers can find your site any time of the day, enter their credit card details and buy your products.
+That idea of making money and taking orders while you sleep is a reality, potential customers can find your site any time of the day, enter their credit card details and buy your products.

 Buy A Domain Name

 Before you can think about selling any products, a domain name is where it all starts online – www.mysite.com.
 Registering one is easy enough, go over to Go Daddy, search for your name and register it.
 Two quick tips: